 "Our goal is to develop new treatments for patients with hematological tumors by understanding the pathogenesis of the disease."

-DR. FELIPE PRÓSPER SENIOR RESEARCHER.
-MYELOID PATHOLOGY RESEARCH GROUP
+DR. FELIPE PRÓSPER DIRECTOR.
+TRANSLATIONAL HEMATOLOGY RESEARCH GROUP

 Myeloid diseases are disorders of the blood or hematopoietic stem cells (HPCs) of the myeloid lineage.
 Alteration in cell maturation or abnormal proliferation of these cells leads to infections, anemia, bleeding and cancers such as leukemias.
 These diseases commonly affect people between 65 and 70 years of age, and their prevalence is expected to increase in the coming decades.